 - Channel This field determines which operating frequency will be used.
-The default channel is set to 6.
+The default channel is set to Auto, so the AP will choose the best channel automatically.
 It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point. - > Mode - Select the desired mode.
 The default setting is 11bgn mixed.